navidJadid/openease-setup/README.md

                     └── ros-clients
     ```

     All the directories inside `@openease` are repositories that need to be cloned.
-When doing so, it is important to clone them into the mentioned directory and then change their directory name to match the structure above. **DO NOT** create a folderstructure as above and then clone the repositories inside them.
-Lastly, the `ros-client` really needs to appear twice.

 The repositories for the necessary modules are the following:

     - `canvas-three`: <https://github.com/ease-crc/openease_threejs.git>
     - `charts`: <https://github.com/ease-crc/openease_d3.git>
     - `ros-clients`: <https://github.com/ease-crc/ros-js-clients>
     - `rosprolog-console`: <https://github.com/ease-crc/rosprolog-js-console>

+    It is important to clone them into the mentioned directory and then change their directory name to match the structure above. **DO NOT** create a folder structure as above and then clone the repositories inside them.
+Lastly, the `ros-client` really needs to appear twice.

 4. **Building the Docker Containers**: Open a terminal and follow the steps: